Lead generation is, by far, one of the most common business goals for a website.

 Here’s one last lead capture optimization trick I’ll leave you with: Open up Google Analytics, pull a list of your site’s most highly trafficked pages, and begin methodically updating each one to maximize its lead capture potential.
 Essentially, you want to treat these highly trafficked pages as landing pages.
 This may mean adding a contact form at the bottom, rewriting some of the copy, tweaking the CTA, or promoting downloadable “freebies” behind a lead capture form.

-Are you happy with your current lead generation strategy?
+Are you happy with your current lead generation strategy and WordPress Support?

 At Southern Web, we work with you to optimize lead generation through targeted SEO and PPC campaigns.
 Contact us today to learn more about our services.